Nature's Ancient Wonder with Modern Science Backing

 2. Is rosemary oil safe during pregnancy?

 Caution is advised regarding rosemary oil use during pregnancy.
 While topical application in diluted forms may be safe for some, Mount Sinai advises that oral consumption in medicinal amounts is "possibly unsafe" as it might stimulate menstruation or affect the uterus.
-Always consult with your healthcare provider before using rosemary oil or any essential oil during pregnancy.
+Always consult with your healthcare provider before using rosemary oil or any essential oil during pregnancy, as individual circumstances may vary.

 3. How does rosemary oil improve memory and concentration?